lll-song/p3-collab-compet/README.md

 ### Getting Started

-2. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.
+1. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.

-### Instructions

-Run the `Tennis.ipynb` Notebook to train the model and plot the results
+2. Run the `Tennis.ipynb` Notebook to train the model and plot the results

 ### Structure of repository